Spin current injection via equal-spin Cooper pairs in ferromagnet/superconductor heterostructures

-where $J_{F1}$ is the F1 layer exchange-field strength, and $\Omega$ is the precession frequency.
+where { $i=1,2$} and $J_{Fi}$ is the Fi layer exchange-field strength.
 To obtain non-equilibrium and non-stationary properties in diffusive superconductors, we use time-dependent non-equilibrium Usadel equations \cite{Usadel_PRL1970,Belzig_SuperLattice1999,Houzet_PRL101_2008,Eschrig_PRB2009} which are derived from quasi-classical equations \cite{Eilenberger_1968,larkin_JETP1969}.
 The exchange field time dependency in Eq.(\ref{J_dep_t}) allows to transform non-stationary Usadel equations in the laboratory frame into stationary Usadel equations in the rotating frame \cite{Houzet_PRL101_2008}.
 Usadel formalism is formulated in terms of Green function $\check{G}\left(\boldsymbol{x},E\right)$ depending on the coordinate $\boldsymbol{x}$ and the energy $E$.
-The Green function $\check{G}$ is a $8\times 8$ matrix in the Keldysh$\otimes$spin$\otimes$particle-hole space where $\otimes$ is the tensorial product and Keldysh, spin and particle-hole are $2\times 2$ subspaces \cite{supp}.
-The stationary non-equilibrium Usadel equations in the rotating frame are \cite{Houzet_PRL101_2008}
+The Green function $\check{G}$ is a $8\times 8$ matrix in the Keldysh$\otimes$spin$\otimes$particle-hole space where $\otimes$ is the tensorial product and Keldysh, spin and particle-hole are $2\times 2$ subspaces (see Appendix \ref{appA}).
+The stationary non-equilibrium Usadel equations in the rotating frame are (see Appendix \ref{appB}) \cite{Houzet_PRL101_2008}